-- To call PacificSource Community Solutions Customer Service to tell us of an emergency within 72 hours. - To use only your assigned behavioral health provider for your behavioral health needs. - To seek periodic health exams and preventive services from your providers. - To have yearly check-ups, wellness visits, and other services to prevent illness and keep you healthy. - To use your PCP, PCD, or clinic for diagnostic and other care except in an emergency. - To get a prior authorization from your PCP or PCD before seeking care from a specialist. - To use urgent and emergency services appropriately. - To give accurate information that is included in your medical records. - To help your providers obtain your medical records from other providers, which may include signing an authorization for release of information. - To ask questions about conditions, treatments, and other issues related to your care that you don't understand. - To use information to make informed decisions before receiving treatment. - To be honest with your providers to get the best service possible. - To help create treatment plans with your provider or behavioral health provider. - To follow prescribed treatment plans to which you have agreed. - To tell the provider that you have OHP coverage before receiving services and to show your plan ID card upon request. - To tell your caseworker if you change your address or phone number. - To tell your caseworker if you become pregnant, let him or her know when you are no longer pregnant, and/or when your baby is born. - To tell your caseworker if any family members move in or out of your house. - To tell your caseworker and providers if you have any other insurance available. - To pay for services that are not covered by your plan. - To pay the monthly OHP premium on time, if you have a premium. - To help the plan in pursuing any third party resources available (such as Workers' Compensation or auto insurance) and to pay the plan the amount of benefits it paid for an injury from any recovery received from that injury. - To let the plan know of any issues, complaints, or grievances. - To sign an authorization for release of healthcare information so that OHP and the plan can get information needed to respond to an administrative hearing request.
+- To use urgent and emergency services appropriately. - To give accurate information that is included in your medical records. - To help your providers obtain your medical records from other providers, which may include signing an authorization for release of information. - To ask questions about conditions, treatments, and other issues related to your care that you don't understand. - To use information to make informed decisions before receiving treatment. - To be honest with your providers to get the best service possible. - To help create treatment plans with your provider or behavioral health provider. - To follow prescribed treatment plans to which you have agreed. - To tell the provider that you have OHP coverage before receiving services and to show your plan ID card upon request. - To tell your caseworker if you change your address or phone number. - To tell your caseworker if you become pregnant, let him or her know when you are no longer pregnant, and/or when your baby is born. - To tell your caseworker if any family members move in or out of your house. - To tell your caseworker and providers if you have any other insurance available. - To pay for services that are not covered by your plan. - To pay the monthly OHP premium on time, if you have a premium. - To help the plan in pursuing any third-party resources available (such as Workers' Compensation or auto insurance) and to pay the plan the amount of benefits it paid for an injury from any recovery received from that injury. - To let the plan know of any issues, complaints, or grievances. - To sign an authorization for release of healthcare information so that OHP and the plan can get information needed to respond to an administrative hearing request.